juliana20/laravel-keycloak-web-guard/README.md

 We registered a new user provider that you configured on `config/sso-web.php` called "sso-users".

 In this same configuration you setted the model.
-So you can register your own model extending `Julidev\LaravelSsoKeycloak\Models\SSOUser` class and changing this configuration.
+So you can register your own model extending `Julidev\LaravelSsoKeycloak\Models\IAMUser` class and changing this configuration.

 You can implement your own [User Provider](https://laravel.com/docs/7.x/authentication#adding-custom-user-providers): just remember to implement the `retrieveByCredentials` method receiving the Keycloak Profile information to retrieve a instance of model.